-Dear Mac users: You need one of the best Mac antivirus programs on your machine.
+Hey, Mac users: Yes, you need one of the best Mac antivirus programs on your machine.

-That's because Macs do get infected with malware, despite Apple's claims of years past.
-Mac malware has increased a lot in the past few years, and today's Macs are also plagued by adware, scareware and potentially unwanted programs.
+Macs do get infected by malware, as even Apple itself now admits.
+Mac malware has increased in the past few years, and today's Macs are also plagued by adware, scareware and other unwanted although not entirely malicious programs.

 - Best antivirus software: Protect your PC with free or paid programs

 - The best internet security suites to protect all your devices

 - Best identity-theft protection services to keep your personal data safe

 Unfortunately, Apple's built-in antivirus protections, Gatekeeper and XProtect, don't always work so well because they use out-of-date methods of stopping infections.
 The best Mac antivirus programs do a better job, quickly spotting brand-new malware and double-checking dodgy files "signed" with an Apple developer ID.

 Many Mac antivirus programs also check for Windows malware, which can use Macs as hidden bases from which to infect PCs on the same local network.
 Some Mac antivirus programs also come with useful extra features such as password managers, system optimizers or VPN services.

 The top 3 best Mac antivirus brands